ariadne-cps/ariadne/doc/smt_solver_design.md

 moved in this tranche because strict `GT_ZERO` rejection and derivative-cache use are SMT-specific concerns that still need a clean generic boundary.

+The first coverage run after extraction exposed one dead SMT adapter:
+`_original_bounds(ValidatedConstraint)` was no longer called because generic propagation consumes the constraint bounds directly.
+It is removed rather than kept solely for coverage.
+The same build also exposed three `-Winconsistent-missing-override` diagnostics in `ConstraintSolver`; the interface overrides are now marked explicitly with `override`.

 ## Current open work

 The immediate work on `solvers-smt#830` is: